-The United Religions Initiative (URI) is the world’s largest grassroots interfaith peacebuilding network with more than 800 members in over 95 countries worldwide.
+The United Religions Initiative (URI) is the world’s largest grassroots interfaith peacebuilding network with more than 850 members in over 95 countries worldwide.
 We cultivate and connect grassroots change-makers across religious, cultural and geographic boundaries, harnessing their collective power to take on religiously motivated violence and social, economic and environmental crises that destabilize regions and contribute to poverty.

-With more than 100 Cooperation Circle and Affiliate members from Hawaii to Maine and Vancouver to Florida, United Religions Initiative in North America is improving communication and networking in the interfaith peacebuilding movement across Canada and the United States.
+With more than 100 Cooperation Circle and Affiliate members from Hawaii to Maine and Vancouver to Florida, the United Religions Initiative in North America is improving communication and networking in the interfaith peacebuilding movement across Canada and the United States.
 URI North America is registered as a tax-exempt 501(c)3 charitable organization by the US Internal Revenue Service.

-At the heart of URI is a global network of locally organized “Cooperation Circles,” or CCs.
+At the heart of URI is a global network of locally organized Cooperation Circles (CCs).
 Each CC is a local or virtual group that includes at least 7 members representing at least 3 different religions, spiritual paths or indigenous traditions.
-CCs organize around local needs and visions in accordance with the Preamble, Purpose and Principles of URI.
-These grassroots organizations are supported and served by eight URI regions around the globe, of which North America is one.
+CCs engage people of different faiths and traditions to work together for the good of their communities, in accordance with the Preamble, Purpose and Principles of URI.
+These self-directed, self-organizing and self-funded groups are supported and served by eight URI regions around the globe, of which North America is one.